mattbrailsford/github-discussions-blog-loader/README.md

 ## Usage

 This package requires Astro 4.14.0 or later.
 You must enable the experimental content layer in Astro unless you are using version 5.0.0-beta or later.
-You can do this by adding the following to your astro.config.mjs:
+You can do this by adding the following to your `astro.config.mjs`:

 ```javascript
 export default defineConfig({